-We will not focus on property coverage. other than to note we are advocates that if you value the property, it should be adequately insured (think replacement value).
+We will not focus on property coverage other than we are advocates that if you value the property, it should be adequately insured (think replacement value).

 Life insurance generally falls into two categories: term and permanent.

-Term: Coverage for a set period of time.
-Group policies offered through work benefits often fall under this category.
+Term is coverage for a set period of time.
+Group policies offered through work benefits often fall under this category as well.
 Typically, term is aligned to debt reduction, a retirement date or coverage while caring for dependents.

-2. Disability: A 2019 RBC Insurance report revealed that half of working Canadians do not have disability coverage.
+• Disability: A 2019 RBC Insurance report revealed that half of working Canadians do not have disability coverage.
 Also, a 42-year old male was 3.5 times more likely to become disabled than die.
 If you cannot work, who is going to pay your bills, let alone look after your needs?
-Be careful relying only on group coverage through work because you may be surprised at what your benefits include and for how long they pay.
+Be careful relying only on group coverage through work because you may be surprised at what your benefits include and how long they pay for.

-4. Long-term care: Provides assistance should you become unable to care for yourself due to aging, an accident, illness or deteriorated mental ability.
+• Long-term care: provides assistance should you become unable to care for yourself due to aging, an accident, illness or deteriorated mental ability.
 Usually measured by inability to perform two or more of activities of daily living including eating, bathing, dressing, etc.

-6. Travel: There could be some significant changes that arise due to the COVID-19 pandemic.
+• Travel insurance: There could be some significant changes that arise due to the pandemic.
 When travelling opens up more, we recommend reviewing any exclusions or updates before you book that next trip.
 Furthermore, we have heard claims arising from parasailing, scuba diving or riding an all-terrain vehicle could be denied.

 These are a brief overview of some avenues that could help protect yourself and loved ones.
-There are many options, and while it can feel overwhelming, we believe working with a trusted advisor can help ensure that you are protecting what matters most.
+There are many options and, while it can feel overwhelming, we believe working with a trusted insurance advisor can help ensure that you are protecting what matters most.